GImbrailo/tezos-node-devops/terraform/README.md

 * `image_id`: The image name that you want to use.
 The default is `debian-10-buster-v20200910`

 * `zone`: The Zone where you want the image created.
 This should be the same as the rest of the project and defaults to `us-central1-a`

+### Known Issues
+* Sometimes there is an issues where the user cannot SSH into the instance.
+If this happens just destroy the terraform deployment and recreate it.